 - Mountain climbers

-Travel-day modification: On days with long flights, early mornings, or accumulated fatigue, reduce to 2 rounds or lower intensity to 60–70% effort.
+Travel-day modification: On days with long flights, early mornings, or accumulated fatigue, reduce to 2 rounds or lower intensity to 60 to 70 percent effort.
 The priority on heavy travel days is maintaining the movement habit, not achieving maximum training stimulus.
+Two rounds at moderate pace still accumulates 11 minutes of structured movement that preserves the exercise habit and prevents the full metabolic shutdown that a completely sedentary travel day produces.

 Adapting the Circuit to Different Travel Scenarios